Infisical/node-packer/lts/doc/api/zlib.md

 In the preceding example, 30,000 deflate instances are created concurrently.
-Because of how some operating systems handle memory allocation and deallocation, this may lead to to significant memory fragmentation.
+Because of how some operating systems handle memory allocation and deallocation, this may lead to significant memory fragmentation.

 It is strongly recommended that the results of compression operations be cached to avoid duplication of effort.

 ## Compressing HTTP requests and responses

-The `zlib` module can be used to implement support for the `gzip`, `deflate` and `br` content-encoding mechanisms defined by [HTTP](https://tools.ietf.org/html/rfc7230#section-4.2).
+The `node:zlib` module can be used to implement support for the `gzip`, `deflate` and `br` content-encoding mechanisms defined by [HTTP](https://tools.ietf.org/html/rfc7230#section-4.2).

-The HTTP [`Accept-Encoding`][] header is used within an http request to identify the compression encodings accepted by the client.
+The HTTP [`Accept-Encoding`][] header is used within an HTTP request to identify the compression encodings accepted by the client.
 The [`Content-Encoding`][] header is used to identify the compression encodings actually applied to a message.